======================================================================

 ==========================

-Hafnium reacts in air to form a protective film that inhibits further
+Hafnium reacts in air to form a protective film of hafnium oxide in

-corrosion.
-Despite this, the metal is attacked by hydrofluoric acid
+the metal is attacked by hydrofluoric acid and concentrated sulfuric

-can ignite spontaneously in air.
-The metal is resistant to
+spontaneously in air.
+The metal is resistant to concentrated alkalis.

 As a consequence of lanthanide contraction, the chemistry of hafnium